The Menu (2022 film): Casting

 In April 2019, it was announced that Emma Stone and Ralph Fiennes would star in The Menu.

 In June 2021, Anya Taylor-Joy entered negotiations and was confirmed in July to replace Stone, who had left due to commitments to other projects; Hong Chau and Nicholas Hoult joined the cast the same month.
 John Leguizamo, Janet McTeer, Judith Light, Reed Birney, Rob Yang, and Aimee Carrero joined in September.
 In October, Paul Adelstein, Arturo Castro, Mark St. Cyr, Rebecca Koon and Peter Grosz were confirmed as parts of the ensemble.

 Filming

 Filming began on September 3, 2021, in Savannah, Georgia, with cinematographer Peter Deming and film editor Christopher Tellefsen.
 Film locations include the Jekyll Island shore.

 Music

 Colin Stetson composed the musical score, released by Milan Records on November 18, coinciding with the film's release.

 Release

 The Menu premiered at the Toronto International Film Festival on September 10, 2022, and also made its US premiere at Fantastic Fest that month.
 It was released on November 18, 2022, in the United States in 3,211 theaters, the widest release in Searchlight's history.
 The film was released to digital platforms on January 3, 2023, with a Blu-ray and DVD release by Walt Disney Studios Home Entertainment on January 17, 2023.

+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that The Menu was streamed for 491 million minutes from January 2–8, 2023, ranking as the third most-streamed film of the week.
+The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, announced that it was the second most-streamed program in the U.S. for the week ending January 11.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, announced that The Menu was the second most-streamed horror film in Canada during the Halloween period between October 1, 2022, and October 13, 2025.